Blue Canoe Hawaii

 "......more than 2,500 canoes with 10,000 paddlers "

-Captain Cook wrote in his ships log anchored off Kaelakekua Bay, 1779
+Captain Cook wrote in his ships log anchored off Kealakekua Bay, 1779

 Most of these canoe owners are huis (groups or clubs) that take them out to the beautiful blue waters off Waikiki and beyond.
 Many of these waterman have a deep connections to their canoes and fish, sail, and surf them well on any given day.

-Expert sailor/waterman Bruce (Hokule'a - PVS crew member) and first mate Cindy, can take you sailing in an outrigger sailing canoe ride for a "hands on" adventure that can be wet & wild or relaxing, with a peaceful breeze - Aloha Spirit Hawaii.
+Expert sailor/waterman Bruce (Hokule'a - PVS crew member) and first mate Cindy, can take you sailing in an outrigger sailing canoe ride for a "hands on" adventure that can be wet & wild or a relaxing sail with a peaceful breeze & sunset.
+Aloha Spirit Hawaii.

 Old Hawaiian Style